anttonalberdi/bamse/README.md

 ## Data input file
 The data input file must be a simple text file with the information corresponding to each dataset specified in a different row and **separated by commas**.
 The minimum information required is:

-**Data unit:** Name of the minimum data unit.
-If no replicates (either biological or technical) have been used data unit and sample should be identical.
-If replicates have been used, data units with identical sample names will be merged by BAMSE.

 **Sample:** String that specifies the sample name.
 This is the name that the ASV tables will get.

 **Run:** String specifying the sequencing run.
 If all samples were sequences in the same flowcell or lane, use the same string for all samples.